hollzzar/hollzzar.github.io/_pages/about.md

 # Research

 What is the difference between a dialect and a language?
-This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; processing accented speech, including both native- and non-native accents; and quantifying cross-linguistic (or cross-variety) distance.
+This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; processing accented speech; mapping lexicons in contact; and quantifying cross-variety distance.